Universal Koszul Duality for Kac-Moody Groups: Introduction

 The natural actions on these two Hecke categories via Chern classes and monodromy, respectively, of the ring

 factor through the completion $R_I^\wedge$ at the augmentation ideal $I$.
 So, Koszul duality can only see an \emph{infinitesimal} neighborhood of the point $1\in \Spec(R)=T.$

 This raises the natural question of what is happening at other points $x\in T$.
-The goal of this article is to construct a \emph{universal Koszul duality} for Kac--Moody algebras, which naturally lives over $T$, and specializes to a family of dualities for any point $x\in T.$ This is, for example, motivated by a conjectural quantum $K$-theoretic Satake equivalence, see \Cref{sec:further}.
+The goal of this article is to construct a \emph{universal Koszul duality} for Kac--Moody algebras, which naturally lives over $T$, and specializes to a family of dualities for any point $x\in T.$ This is, for example, motivated by a conjectural quantum $K$-theoretic Satake equivalence, see \Cref{sec:further}, and a conjectural universal Betti geometric Langlands, see \cite{ben-zviBettiGeometricLanglands2018}.

-To achieve this, we follow a conjecture of the first author, see \cite{eberhardtKMotivesKoszulDuality2019,eberhardtKtheorySoergelBimodules2024}, which proposes to replace equivariant sheaves with \emph{genuine equivariant $K$-motives} on the left and allow \emph{arbitrary monodromy} on the right.
+To achieve this, we follow a conjecture of the first author, see \cite{eberhardtMotivesKoszulDuality2022,eberhardtKtheorySoergelBimodules2024}, which proposes to replace equivariant sheaves with \emph{genuine equivariant $K$-motives} on the left and allow \emph{arbitrary monodromy} on the right.
 We will explain the two sides of the duality now.